VolodymyrStetsenko/zkp-fundamentals-notes/README.md

 - [**Awesome Zero‑Knowledge Proofs**](https://github.com/matter-labs/awesome-zero-knowledge-proofs) – a curated list of libraries, papers and tutorials.
 - [**ZK‑Learning.org course**](https://zk-learning.org/) – an open course created by Ethereum researchers covering both theory and practice.
-- [**A Beginner’s Intro to Coding Zero‑Knowledge Proofs**](https://dev.to/spalladino/a-beginners-intro-to-coding-zero-knowledge-proofs-c56) – a great article by Santiago Palladino【895355980139095†L131-L133】.
+- [**A Beginner’s Intro to Coding Zero‑Knowledge Proofs**](https://dev.to/spalladino/a-beginners-intro-to-coding-zero-knowledge-proofs-c56) – a great article by Santiago Palladino.
-- [**Vitalik Buterin’s posts on SNARKs and trusted setups**](https://vitalik.eth.limo/general/2021/01/26/snarks.html) – deeper insights on the cryptography behind ZKPs【895355980139095†L139-L149】.
+- [**Vitalik Buterin’s posts on SNARKs and trusted setups**](https://vitalik.eth.limo/general/2021/01/26/snarks.html) – deeper insights on the cryptography behind ZKPs.
 - [**Top ZK Projects to Watch in 2025**](https://www.rumblefish.dev/blog/top-zkp-development-companies-to-watch-in-2025) – overview of companies pushing the boundaries in ZK technology.

 Check `resources.md` for a full list with annotations and more links.